MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-web-apps-samples.md

 # Azure management libraries for Python samples for web apps

+The following table links to Python source you can use to create and configure web apps.

 |||
 |---|---|
 | [Manage Azure websites with python][1] | Create, delete and list details of a web app. |